-Souleo Provence Pottery, formerly known as Terre E Provence Pottery is the quintessential handmade artisan ceramic tableware evoking Provence.
-Made by the same family since the 19th century, Souleo Provence Pottery is now being produced by Tierra de Alfar S.L. in Aledo, Spain, who has been producing artisan pottery for over 100 years.
-Continuing the Provencal tradition, each piece of Souleo Provence Pottery is glazed then each piece is hand-painted with the vibrant colors found in The South of France.
+Souleo Provence Pottery, formerly known as Terre E Provence Pottery, is the quintessential handmade French artisan Provencal ceramic tableware.
+If it is possible to capture the sun-drenched harmony of Provence in a single handmade object, Souleo Provence Pottery earthenware would be it.
+Produced at a small workshop in Aix-en-Provence, France, Souleo Provence Pottery is glazed and then each piece hand-painted with the vibrant colors found in the South of France.

 Souleo Provence Pottery is rustic handmade, hand-painted pottery, therefore imperfections and color variations will occur.
 These beauty marks are part of the charm of these products.
 In addition, crackling may be found in the glaze of some pieces.
 This is due to the firing process and is part of the attractiveness of the pottery.

 The SOULEO PROVENCE POTTERY collection is presented all year round in Aix en Provence to the rhythm of the seasons and festivities.
 And as all the shapes and colors are traditional from Provence, you understand that Souleo Provence never changes the collections, so customers can always complete their sets.